rodlie/animsvg/README.md

 # Friction

-Friction is an open-source, vector-based application designed for creating web animations and videos.
+Friction is a powerful and versatile free and open-source motion graphics application that allows you to create stunning vector and raster animations for web and video platforms with ease.
 See [friction.graphics](https://friction.graphics) for more information.

-***Friction is beta quality, expect missing and/or broken features.***

 ## Contribute